white-lab/protocols/cell_culture/cell_culture.md

 into a 15 mL conical tube.
 Once you have cells in solution, follow these steps:

 1. Close the conical tube and invert to distribute cells evenly in solution.
-2. Take 2x 10 μL of cells and measure their cell counts.
+2. Take 2 x 20 μL of cells and measure their cell counts.
 3. Spin down cells.
 4. Aspirate off supernatant.
 5. Resuspend cells in Freeze Media: